janedoe941/cafealpha/_posts/2025-01-15-tech-sector.md

 ## Fake innovation

 What's the difference between innovation and progress?
 Progress requires a reference frame against which it is measured: it's not enough for something to be new, it also needs to be better than what came before.
-However,

-No wonder, then, that Silicon Valley is fetishizing the idea of innovation:
+However, there is no such high bar for something to be *innovative*: it suffices to be new, shiny, and supported by a marketing campaign full of the latest buzzwords.
+No wonder, then, that Silicon Valley talks less about progress and prefers to fetishize the idea of innovation instead, as the primary goal is to make money, not to improve people's lives.
+I have already discussed the evergreen innovation scam of the "gadgetbahn" above, but let's take a look at a few more cases of "innovative" bullshit that tech bros have kindly given us, shall we?

 ### "Smart" water bottles and other bullshit

 ### Zoom's proposed AI clones

-### Obfuscation of public funding of tech innovations
+### Obfuscation of public funding of real tech innovations

 ## Motherfucking endless content, motherfucking apps everywhere